BabySharmila26/BabySharmila26/README.md

 # Hi there! 👋 Welcome to My GitHub Profile!

 I'm **Baby Sharmila S**, a recent Electronics and Communication Engineering graduate from Anna University, Trichy.
-I'm passionate about **data analysis** and **visualization** and love to turning raw data into meaningful insights.
-I'm eager to learn, collaborate, and grow in the tech space while solving real-world problems with data-driven solutions.
+I'm passionate about **data analysis** and **visualization** and eager to learn, collaborate, and grow in the tech space while solving real-world problems with data-driven solutions.

 ---
 I enjoy working on projects that involve: